-The water system includes seven wells, 2 corrosion control facilities, 2 water storage towers, and approximately 200 miles of water main.
-The only chemical added to your water is lime (calcium hydroxide) to increase the pH to between 7.0 and 8.5.
+The water system includes seven wells, 2 corrosion control facilities, 3 water storage towers,

+1,200 hydrants and approximately 200 miles of water main.
+For corrosion control and pH adjustment we add lime (calcium hydroxide) to increase the lower raw water pH to between 7.0 and 8.5 in the finished treated water you receive.
+Low dose of Sodium Hypochlorite is added at the Maple Springs Wellfield as a disinfectant and in Seawood Springs wellfield also during the annual hydrant Uni-directional flushing program.

 The Wareham Fire District Water Department is located at 2550 Cranberry Highway, Wareham, MA.
-We can be reached at telephone number (508) 295-

-0450 or email address michaelamartin@verizon.net.
-The Wareham Fire District Board of Water Commissioners meets on the second and fourth Monday of the month at 6:00 p.m., unless otherwise posted.
+Water Superintendant Michael Martin can be reached at telephone number (508) 295-0450 or email address michaelamartin@verizon.net.
+The Wareham Fire District Board of Water Commissioners meets on the first and third Monday of the month at 6:00 p.m., unless otherwise posted.

 WATER QUALITY - Wareham Fire District Water Department routinely monitors your drinking water according to Federal and State laws.
-The following table shows any detection resulting from our monitoring for the period of January 1 to December 31, 2008\. (\If no tests were required for a given contaminant in 2008, the law requires the most recent test results be included here.
+The following table shows any detection resulting from our monitoring for the period of January 1 to December 31, 2010.
+(If no tests were required for a given contaminant in 2010, the law requires the most recent test results be included here.
 However, no test results over 5 years old are allowed.)